emaphp/eMapper/README.md

 **Grouping by a given column**

 <br/>
-Grouping allows you to organize a list of results with a common characteristic among several arrays.
+Grouping allows you to organize a list of rows with a common characteristic among several arrays.
 The required syntax is pretty similar to the one used for indexation.
 This example shows how to obtain a list of objects grouped by *category*.

 ```php
 //get a list of products grouped by category